 A house alone does not make a home.
 People think that living in a new build you can’t add personality, but I say that these people have no creativity, if that’s the case!
 It’s great having a blank canvas to flex your creative muscles and design your home to express your personality.

 That said, sometimes it can be hard to know where to start.
 If you’ve just moved or you just want to give your home a little bit of TLC, then read on.
-I’ve put together my top tips for giving your house a cosy vibe, whatever your style or budget.
+I’ve put together my top tips for giving your house a cozy vibe, whatever your style or budget.

 Print and hang your special photos

 Whether you’ve bought your home or you’re renting it on a temporary basis, you want to make it your own.
 One of the best ways to do this is to print and display photos that remind you of fun and exciting times that you’ve spent with friends and family.